-When finding a place to call home, expats must consider the type of accommodation and distance to work and schools, factoring in traffic.
+When finding a place to call home, expats must consider the type of accommodation they would prefer, as well as the distance to work and schools, while also factoring in traffic.

 + PRO: Neighbourhoods boast diverse atmospheres

 Whether looking for a beachfront neighbourhood, an area perfect for morning runs, a quirky atmosphere or a home with the best restaurants around the corner, Auckland's suburbs and housing suit diverse tastes.
-For example, Parnell, one of the city’s oldest and most affluent suburbs affords comfortable accommodation and upmarket boutiques and eateries, while Kingsland is known for its trendy vibe, live music nights and the nearby Eden Park stadium.
+Parnell, for instance, is one of the city’s oldest and most affluent suburbs and affords comfortable accommodation, upmarket boutiques and eclectic eateries, while Kingsland is known for its trendy vibe, live music nights and the famous nearby Eden Park stadium.

 - CON: Accommodation expenses are high

 Depending on where expats are from, new arrivals may be shocked by the high cost of living, even for basic groceries.
-It follows that New Zealand’s most populated city charges such high rent too.
-While there are many accommodation options, not all will suit everyone’s budget.
-Many residents working in the CBD face a daily commute and live in more affordable surrounding suburbs.
+New Zealand’s most populated city charges high rent too and, while there are many accommodation options available, not all will suit everyone’s budget.
+Many residents working in the CBD live in more affordable surrounding suburbs and face a daily commute.